Monday, January 2, 2012

 Share it Forward with o.b. and help make a difference

 This is not the case for millions of girls in developing countries.
-Imagine being unable to access or afford sanitary protection.
-This is the plight of many young women in developing countries and, when these young women lack the resources to afford sanitary protection, the consequences can be devastating.
+Imagine having no access to (or being unable to afford) sanitary protection.
+This is the plight of many young women in developing countries, and when these young women lack the resources to afford sanitary protection, the consequences can be devastating.
 Many are forced to resort to dangerous alternatives or avoid school while they are menstruating, which can lead to them to dropping out altogether and also increases their vulnerability to poverty and disease, including HIV.

 o.b. has created a Share It Forward Facebook campaign to raise money and awareness for Huru International, a non-profit organization that provides at-risk young girls in developing countries with the resources and knowledge they need to complete their education and safeguard their health.
 Through this month, o.b. will donate $1 (up to $25,000) for every person who visits the o.b.
 Outreach Tab on the mighty. small.™ movement Facebook page and “Shares” a message about Huru International's mission.